Blog · 2026-05-02· 6 min read

 What's the right cadence for using Claude Code with FFmpeg?

-Start with the default plan-mode prompt describing the desired output (resolution, codec, container).
+Start with a plan-mode prompt describing the desired output (resolution, codec, container).
 Let Claude generate the command.
-Review the flags before executing — especially -c choice, -ss placement, and HW-accel flags.
-Run; paste any error back; iterate.
+Review the flags before executing - especially -c choice, -ss placement, and HW-accel flags.
+Run the command; paste any error log back into Claude; iterate.
 The model handles 90%+ of the syntax; you handle the strategic flag selection.

-D3 (Claude Code Configuration & Workflows, 20%).
-The relevant exam patterns are around command-generation discipline, knowing when to verify output, and the hooks system for safety.
-The FFmpeg case study shows the same operator-discipline pattern.
+Yes - Domain 3 (Claude Code Configuration & Workflows, 20% of the exam).
+The relevant exam patterns are around command-generation discipline (don't let the model default), knowing when to verify output before executing, the hooks system for safety (pause on destructive commands), and the headless -p flag for CI-style workflows.
+The FFmpeg case study shows the same operator-discipline pattern at production scale.

 Letting Claude default to CPU encoding.
 The wall-clock difference vs hardware-accelerated encoding is 5-10×.
-Always pass the platform-specific HW-accel flag — VideoToolbox on macOS, NVENC on NVIDIA, AMF on AMD.
+Always pass the platform-specific HW-accel flag - h264_videotoolbox on macOS, h264_nvenc on NVIDIA, h264_amf on AMD.
+Default = slow.

 Synthesized from research output on 2026-05-02.
 LinkedIn cross-post pending.